ryo1kato/mlr-grep/README.md

 ## Tests

 ### `runtest.sh`
 Run a commandline-level test.
-It's simply compare outputs from the three commands.
+It simply compares outputs from the three commands.

 ### `perftest.sh`
 Run a simple performance test for several regex/non-regex and sparse/dense patterns on dummy multi-line log data.